 - 1 tablespoon butter

-- 1 ½ cups cabbage thinly sliced
+- 1 ½ cups green cabbage grated or thinly sliced

-- 3 tablespoon Japanese mayo aka Kewpie mayo
+- 3 tablespoon Japanese mayo aka Kewpie mayo or sub with normal mayo

 - ¼ teaspoon salt